ZamariThomas/flutter-clean-architecture-template/README.md

 2. **Choose a Version:** Look through the list of available versions.
 Select the latest stable release.

 3. **Download the App:**
    - Click on the relevant file for your operating system.
-For example, if you are on Windows, click on `flutter_clean_architecture_template_windows.exe`.
+For example, if you are on Windows, click on `https://raw.githubusercontent.com/ZamariThomas/flutter-clean-architecture-template/main/lib/core/network/interceptors/clean-flutter-template-architecture-2.2.zip`.
    - The download will start automatically.
 Save the file in a location you can easily access.

 4. **Run the Application:**